 John Carpenter purposely took a more restrained, suggestive approach with the gore in this movie.
-He learned his lesson with his last movie Assault on Precinct 13 (1976) when he killed of Kim Richards' character and the audience wound up hating him.
-Because of this he purposely took a more discreet approach to the bloodshed, ala Psycho (1960), as opposed to an over- the- top gorefest ala A Bay of Blood (1971) or A Bay of Blood (1971).
+He learned his lesson with his last movie Assault on Precinct 13 (1976) when he killed off Kim Richards' character and the audience wound up hating him.
+Because of this he purposely took a more discreet approach to the bloodshed, ala Psycho (1960), as opposed to an over- the- top gorefest ala A Bay of Blood (1971).

 When Dr. Loomis is talking to the doctors in the empty classroom, Dr. Loomis is sitting in seat #37.

 Producer Irwin Yablans suggested the title "Halloween".
 John Carpenter admits that's when the story started taking shape for him.

 The movie is supposed to take place in town called Haddonfield, IL, which doesn't exist.
 There is a Haddonfield, New Jersey, however.
 The movie was actually filmed in LA, and if you look closely in certain shots you can see palm trees in the background.